MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ### Allow live connections

 Users in the organization can use Power BI service Live Connect.
-This includes Analyze in Excel.
+Allowing live connections also allows users to Analyze in Excel.

 ![Screenshot of allow live connections setting.](media/service-admin-portal/powerbi-admin-portal-allow-live-connections-setting.png)